jamescr757/the-movie-source-react/README.md

 ## Creator
 James Riddle - [Portfolio](https://jamescr757.github.io/Portfolio/) | [Github](https://github.com/jamescr757)

-There's a demo of this application in the Projects section of my portfolio
+There's a demo of this application in the Projects section of my portfolio.